Lok Shakti Express

-The 22927 / 22928 Lok Shakti Express is an express train belonging to Indian Railways that runs between Bandra Terminus and Ahmedabad in India.
+The 22927 / 22928 Lok Shakti Express is an express train belonging to Indian Railways that runs between Bandra Terminus and Vadnagar in India.
 It is a daily service.

-It operates as train number 22927 from Bandra Terminus to Ahmedabad and as train number 22928 in the reverse direction.
-The name Lok Shakti means People's Power.
+It operates as train number 22927 from Bandra Terminus to Vadnagar and as train number 22928 in the reverse direction.
+Formerly run as Ahmedabad Janta Express the train name renamed to LokShakti means People's Power.

 Coaches

 The Lok Shakti Express has 1 AC 1st Class cum AC 2 tier, 1 AC 2 tier, 4 AC 3 tier, 12 Sleeper class, 3 General Unreserved, 2 Seating cum Luggage Rake coaches.
 As with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

-Rake sharing

-The train shares its rake with 19031/19032 Ahmedabad - Haridwar Yoga Express.